Plane with 22 people on board missing in Nepal's mountains

 Associated Press

-KATHMANDU, Nepal (AP) — A small airplane with 22 people on board flying on a popular tourist route was missing in Nepal’s mountains on Sunday, an official said.
+KATHMANDU, Nepal (AP) — Rescuers on Sunday narrowed down a possible location of a passenger plane that went missing in Nepal’s mountains with 22 people on board while flying on a popular tourist route, officials said.

-The Tara Airlines plane, which was on a 15-minute scheduled flight to the mountain town of Jomsom, took off from the resort town of Pokhara, 200 kilometers (125 miles) east of Kathmandu.
-It lost contact with the airport tower shortly after takeoff.

 It has been raining in the area for the past few days but flights have been operating normally.
 Planes on that route fly between mountains before landing in a valley.